 If, at any stage, a player becomes concerned about his gambling, he can

-attempts to open during the period of his self-exclusion will also be
+he attempts to open during the period of his self-exclusion will also be

-blocked as soon as they are detected.
+restricted as soon as they are detected.
 Any wager which a player has made

 that is still open when such player self excludes, will be cancelled and

 the related funds will be returned to your account.
 During any such

 self-exclusion period you will be able to withdraw funds from your account